saifaustcse/SDLC-Methodologies/README.md

     Use cases for the Waterfall model:

         * This model is used only when the requirements are very well known, clear and fixed.
-        * Product definition is stable
-        * No ambiguous requirements
+        * There are no ambiguous or undefined requirements.
         * The requirements are precisely documented
         * The technologies stack is predefined which makes it not dynamic
-        * The project is short
+        * The project is small or mid-sized

     Pros: